ruskinwadia/LangGraph-Remote-OI-Pipeline/src/README.md

 ## Usage

-This pipeline is designed to be loaded and used within the OpenWebUI Pipelines framework [Openwebui-pipelines](https://github.com/open-webui/pipelines/tree/main).
+This pipeline is designed to be loaded and used within the [Openwebui-pipelines](https://github.com/open-webui/pipelines/tree/main) framework.

 ## Configuration